-The maximum weight of one set of skiing equipment is 23 kg.
-Skiing equipment may comprise one ski or snowboard bag, and includes related equipment, such as skis and poles.
+- The maximum weight of one ski or snowboard bag is 23 kg and it includes related equipment, such as skis and poles.

 - If ski shoes or snowboard shoes are packed in a separate bag, they count as one item of checked-in baggage.
 If it exceeds the allowance on your ticket, a normal extra bag charge will be collected.

 - Ski jumping equipment and other skis longer than 220 cm are counted as oversized items and a heavy bag charge applies.